Vasta Platform (NASDAQ:VSTA) Coverage Initiated by Analysts at Itau BBA Securities

-Itau BBA Securities assumed coverage on shares of Vasta Platform (NASDAQ:VSTA) in a report published on Wednesday, Price Targets.com reports.
-The brokerage issued an outperform rating and a $16.00 price target on the stock.
+Equities research analysts at Itau BBA Securities began coverage on shares of Vasta Platform (NASDAQ:VSTA) in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The brokerage set an “outperform” rating and a $16.00 price target on the stock.
+Itau BBA Securities’ target price points to a potential upside of 72.97% from the company’s current price.

-VSTA has been the subject of several other research reports.
-Scotiabank initiated coverage on shares of Vasta Platform in a research note on Thursday, December 17th.
-They issued an outperform rating and a $19.00 target price for the company.
-Zacks Investment Research cut shares of Vasta Platform from a buy rating to a hold rating in a research note on Friday, January 8th.
-One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average target price of $20.58.
+Separately, Zacks Investment Research cut shares of Vasta Platform from a “buy” rating to a “hold” rating in a report on Friday, January 8th.
+One investment analyst has rated the stock with a hold rating and six have assigned a buy rating to the company.
+Vasta Platform currently has a consensus rating of “Buy” and an average target price of $20.58.

 Vasta Platform Company Profile